papiodesu/leptos_book/src/testing.md

     tick().await;

     // now let's test the <div> against the expected value
-    // we can do this by testing its 「outerHTML」 assert_eq!(div.outer_html(), {
+    // we can do this by testing its "outerHTML" assert_eq!(div.outer_html(), {
         // it's as if we're creating it with a value of 0, right? let (value, _set_value) = signal(0);